PhpGt/Fetch/README.md

-# Asynchronous HTTP client with promises for PHP 7 applications.
+# Asynchronous HTTP client with promises for PHP 7 projects.

 Based on the client-side [JavaScript fetch API][fetch].